 At Key Stage 2 pupils learn about a wider range of living things, materials and physical phenomena.
 They make links between ideas and explain things using simple models and theories.
 They apply their knowledge and understanding of scientific ideas to familiar phenomena, everyday things and their personal health.
 They think about the effects of scientific and technological developments on the environment and in other contexts.
 They carry out more systematic investigations, working on their own and with others.
 They use a range of reference sources in their work.
 They talk about their work and its significance, using a wide range of scientific language, conventional diagrams, charts, graphs and ICT to communicate their ideas

-Design and Technology is a subject which our pupils are involved in designing and making things from moon buggies to pizza.
-Children are taught to use tools correctly and safely, even our reception class has a wood working bench!
+Design and Technology is a subject where our pupils are involved in designing, researching, making and evaluating a range of everyday objects from catapults to pizza!
+Children learn about food, textiles, construction and technological developments.
+Children are taught to use tools correctly and safely.

-In Art children have opportunities to draw, paint, print, make collages, use fabrics and threads and use clay.
+In Art and Design children learn about the work of artists, architects and designers as a starting point to developing their own ideas.
+Children develop skills in drawing, painting, printing, using mixed media and creating sculpture.
 They are taught the skills and techniques and then given the opportunity to practise them to produce individual and group pieces of work.
 Children are encouraged to critically evaluate their own work and that of others in order to learn from their experiences.
 We are very proud of our art work at Penponds and regularly present our efforts to the local community at celebrations such as Trevithick Day.

 Music and drama is a key part of our curriculum offer.
-We currently have Cornwall Music Service visiting school each week to teach Years 3, 4, 5, and 6 children to play Ukelele and all children have the opportunity to take part.
-Performing and visual arts also play a significant part within our curriculum with a Christmas nativity for Key stage 1 and a summer musical production every year, often drawing upon our rich and varied regional culture and staff expertise.
-We teach singing lessons, violin, guitar and keyboard as well as our popular choir which perform at local concerts throughout the year.
+We use Charanga to teach EYFS and KS1 music to build the foundations of music.
+We currently have Cornwall Music Service visiting school each week to teach Years 3, 4, 5, and 6.
+As part of this offer children learn to play the Ukulele as well as following the school music curriculum.
+We rewrote the music curriculum in September 2021 to meet the Model (non-statutory) Music curriculum.
+Performing and visual arts also play a significant part within our curriculum with a Christmas nativity for Key stage 1 and a summer performance for KS2, often drawing upon our rich and varied regional culture and staff expertise.
+We teach singing lessons, guitar and keyboard as well as run a popular choir which perform at local concerts throughout the year including MAT collaborations.

 Computers and other IT can help pupils make accelerated progress.
 We support pupils to develop their skills such as researching, typing, editing and art skills.
 Then we use those skills in cross-curricular work.
-Computer programming we use various methods including Scratch, Code club and Expresso coding.
+When Computer programming we use various resources recommended by Teach Computing.

 At Penponds we believe that all children are entitled to a broad, balanced and relevant curriculum through which we support children with additional needs.
 All children are encouraged to achieve their full potential and to be included in the social and academic life of the school.
 We aim to provide educational experiences that take into account the individual needs of children, appropriate to their level of ability.
-Special Educational Needs (SEN) at Penponds we have developed a programme of early intervention in order to identify pupils who have special educational needs.
-This process is co-ordinated by Miss Berry, who is supported in her work by outside agencies, which provide specialist advice.
+We have developed a programme of early intervention in order to identify pupils who have special educational needs.
+The school is supported in this work by a variety of outside agencies, which provide specialist advice.